Bad Girls Don't Cry: Plot

-This movie is a socially conscious drama chronicling the exploits of three Roman thugs.
-The young men spend the day committing petty crimes, and culminate it in a rendezvous with three streetwalkers.
-After taking their pleasure, the men attempt to cheat the hookers out of their money, but the women outsmart them.
-That night, the guys return to the city for more exploits.
-By daybreak, they've all separated, with nothing but feelings of loneliness and disgust for their troubles.
+La notte brava is a socially conscious drama about the exploits of three young Roman hoodlums.
+They spend the day on petty crime and end it in a rendezvous with three streetwalkers.
+After taking their pleasure, the men try to cheat the women out of their money; the women outsmart them.
+That night the men go back into the city for further adventures.
+By dawn they have gone their separate ways, left only with loneliness and disgust.